BraveBeehive/LenderBee/README.md

-# Project Name
+# LenderBee

-> Pithy project description
+> Building communities by enabling you to borrow and lend items with your neighbors!

 ## Team